 We all need a little inspiration at times.
-This section provides you with ideas that can help get your creativity flowing.
-If you are looking for more ideas or have ideas and successes to share, join the Texas PTA Idea Share Group on Facebook.
+This section provides ideas that can help get your creativity flowing.
+If you are looking for more ideas or have ideas and successes to share, join the Texas PTA Ideas Share group on Facebook.